 Today, our members are still experienced bushwalkers and canyoners, who can travel through rough terrain safely and quickly, day or night, in any weather.

-Each member is completely self contained with food, shelter, clothing and equipment for an overnight stay in the field with reserves for a further 24 hours.
+Each member is completely self contained with food, shelter, clothing and equipment for 72 hours of operations in the bush without further support.

 Our membership includes a wide range of skills and expertise such as:

 - vertical rescue

 - bush skills & wilderness navigation

 - alpine work